-- 1. Personal property, - 2.
-Other tangible property (other than a building or its structural components) that is: - Used in manufacturing, production, extraction or furnishing transportation, communications, electrical energy, gas, water, or sewage disposal services, - b.
+- 1. Personal property, - Other tangible property (other than a building or its structural components) that is: - used in manufacturing, production, extraction or furnishing transportation, communications, electrical energy, gas, water, or sewage disposal services,

+- b.
 A research facility used for the activities in (a), or - A facility used in any of the activities in

-(a) for the bulk storage of fungible commodities, - 3.
-A single purpose agricultural or horticultural structure, or

-A storage facility (other than a building or its structural components) used for the distribution of petroleum.
+(a) for the bulk storage of fungible commodities, - Real property (other than property described in (2)) with an adjusted basis that was reduced by certain amortization deductions listed in section 1245(a)(3)(C) of the Internal Revenue Code, - 4.
+A single purpose agricultural or horticultural structure, or - A storage facility (other than a building or its structural components) used for the distribution of petroleum.